apprunjs/apprun-docs/docs/component.md

 ### mounted

 The _mounted_ function is called after the component instance is mounted to a DOM element.
-The _mounted_ function can be used to set the initialize the state.
+The _mounted_ function can be used to set the initialize _state_.
 ```js
 mounted: (props: any, children: any[], state: T) => T | void;